ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 More on [proof-of-work](/developers/docs/consensus-mechanisms/pow/)

-### Proof-of-stake {#proof-of-stake}
+### Casper FFG {#casper-ffg}

 Ethereum has plans to upgrade to a **proof-of-stake (PoS)** consensus protocol.

 #### Block creation {#pos-block-creation}

-Proof-of-stake is done by validators who have staked ETH to participate in the system.
-A validator is chosen at random to create new blocks, share them with the network and earn rewards.
-Instead of needing to do intense computational work, you simply need to have staked your ETH in the network.
-This is what incentivises healthy network behaviour.
+Casper FFG is done by validators who have staked ETH to participate in the system.
+A validator is chosen at random to create a new block.
+This randomness constitutes the proposal mechanism that would otherwise be the "work" in proof-of-work for Nakamoto consensus.
+Once it's a validator's turn to propose a block, they share it with the network and earn rewards.
+Instead of needing to do intense computational work, they'd simply need to have staked their ETH in the network.
+This is what incentivises healthy network behaviour as the validator now has skin in the game.

 #### Security {#pos-security}

-A proof-of-stake system is kept secure by the fact that you'd need 51% of the total staked ETH to defraud the chain.
-And that your stake is slashed for malicious behaviour.
+A proof-of-stake system is kept secure by the fact that you'd need 34% of the total voting power in a committee to defraud the chain.
+This encouraged further in that, on Eth2, your stake is slashed for malicious behaviour.

 More on [proof-of-stake](/developers/docs/consensus-mechanisms/pos/)

 ### A visual guide {#types-of-consensus-video}

-Watch more on the different types of consensus mechanisms used on Ethereum:
+Watch more on the different types of consensus protocols used on Ethereum:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/ojxfbN78WFQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Sybil resistance & chain selection {#sybil-chain}
+### Sybil resistance {#sybil-chain}

-Now technically, proof-of-work and proof-of-stake are not consensus protocols by themselves, but they are often referred to as such for simplicity.
-They are actually Sybil resistance mechanisms and block author selectors; they are a way to decide who is the author of the latest block.
-It's this Sybil resistance mechanism combined with a chain selection rule that makes up a true consensus mechanism.
+Have you ever seen a websit that's being spammed by a ton of fake accounts?
+These fake accounts are run by bots which try to sell you something.
+To get around that, a lot of sites employ a system called "captchas".
+These captchas are difficult for computers to solve but easy for humans, preventing automation from making fake identities.
+Another way to prevent fake accounts is to force users to pay for a service.
+This payment associates a cost with automation, preventing armies of bots from taking over a site.

+Blockchains have a form of captcha of their own.
+This process of preventing fake identities from taking over a network is called "Sybil resistance".
+Like captcha or premium accounts on a website, Sybil resistance mechanisms associate some kind of work or value to participating in the blockchain.
+This causes an innate investment in the success of the network.

-**Sybil resistance** measures how a protocol fares against a [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).
+**Sybil resistance** describes how a protocol fares against a [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).
 Sybil attacks are when one user or group pretends to be many users.
 Resistance to this type of attack is essential for a decentralized blockchain and enables miners and validators to be rewarded equally based on resources put in.
 Proof-of-work and proof-of-stake protect against this by making users expend a lot of energy or put up a lot of collateral.
 These protections are an economic deterrent to Sybil attacks.

+Proof-of-work and proof-of-stake are not consensus protocols by themselves, but since each blockchain needs some form of Sybil resistance, it's easy to conflate the two concepts.
+They actually are Sybil resistance mechanisms and block author selectors.
+They are a way to decide who is the author of the latest block.
+It's this Sybil resistance mechanism combined with proposal mechanism that makes up a truly decentralized consensus protocol.

+### Proposal mechanism {#proposal-mechanism}

+A proposal mechanism is what's used to determine the next block proposed on the network.
+In Nakamoto consensus, a person who mines a winning nonce gets the right to be the leader for the next block.
+They propose that block to the network.
+In Eth2, a random beacon decides the order of proposers from the list of available validators.
+In both cases, after a block is proposed, it's up to the next proposer to decide if they want to build on that block or on another block proposed in the case of competing proposals.
+This is what's known as the "chain selection rule".

+### Chain selection rule {#chain-selection-rule}

 A **chain selection rule** is used to decide which chain is the "correct" chain.
-Ethereum and Bitcoin currently use the "longest chain" rule, which means that whichever blockchain is the longest will be the one the rest of the nodes accept as valid and work with.
+Ethereum and Bitcoin use the "longest chain" rule, which means that whichever blockchain is the longest will be the one the rest of the nodes accept as valid and work with.
 For proof-of-work chains, the longest chain is determined by the chain's total cumulative proof-of-work difficulty.

-The combination of proof-of-work and longest chain rule is known as "Nakamoto Consensus."
+The combination of proof-of-work and longest chain rule makes up Nakamoto consensus.

-Eth2 (the [beacon chain](/eth2/beacon-chain/)) uses a consensus mechanism called [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437), which is proof-of-stake based.
+Eth2 (the [beacon chain](/eth2/beacon-chain/)) uses a consensus protocol called [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437), which is proof-of-stake based.

 ## Further reading {#further-reading}